 - Attend mandatory training once every two years

 - Attend mandatory meetings 1-2 times per year

-- Make a two-year commitment to the Team
+- Make a two-year commitment

 - Must feel comfortable dealing with the public and police